 We decided to have a break, and clients were starting to travel again however given their popularity have a going to restart them with a regular monthly slot in autumn.
 First up will be Cape Town and the Garden Route on Thursday 24th September at 18.00.
 Focusing on the ‘mother city’ Cape Town, the winelands, Western Cape and the Garden Route this should be an excellent introduction to this ever popular holiday destination.

-We look forward to seeing you then and for future travel webinars.
+We look forward to seeing you then and for future webinars and our Armchair Travels.